Start with a PDFDoc (the conversion destination) doc = PDFDoc() # perform the conversion with no optional parameters Convert.OfficeToPDF(doc, filename, None)

 Full sample code which illustrates how to convert MS Office files (Word, Excel, PowerPoint) to PDF.

 The converter will attempt to make use of any fonts installed on the system.
-Fonts (or alternatives) can be provided via options described below.
+Fonts (or alternatives) can also be provided as described below.

-A curated package of fonts with great coverage is available at the link, simple extract and pass the path to the API above.
+A curated package of fonts with great coverage of widely used font files.
+Simply extract and pass the path to the API above.

 The converter can produce good results with no user-supplied fonts at all, but for the highest conversion quality, fonts can be provided in a .docx resource document.
 This document must be named